List of News and Information about police car on 4WheelsNews.com

-You also might be interested: jeep grand cherokee, armoured car, police car, italy, mercedes-benz, mercedes-benz x-class, mercedes-benz sprinter, mercedes-benz e-class, mercedes-benz glc, vw, vw golf r, oettinger, ford, ford fusion, energi
+You also might be interested: ford explorer, police car, jeep, jeep grand cherokee, armoured car, italy, mercedes-benz, mercedes-benz x-class, mercedes-benz sprinter, mercedes-benz e-class, mercedes-benz glc, vw, vw golf r, oettinger, ford fusion

 Soon enough, some police officers in Italy would be chasing criminal in armored versions of the Jeep Grand Cherokee.
 This comes as the Arma dei Carabinieri, an Italian military force charged with police duties, has ordered a fleet of 19 units of Jeep Grand Cherokee to keep them well-equipped to guard against criminals and catch them.

 All-new, each of the newly ordered Jeep Grand Cherokee is dressed up and equipped to help the Carabanieri in their police work, especially in combating terrorism.
 The exterior of these special Jeep Grand Cherokee are wrapped in the force’s institutional blue livery, with clear and large Carabinieri letterings on the front and on the sides.
 Likewise, these special Jeep Grand Cherokee models come with all-new blue LED flashers on the tailgate, located beside the license plate.